 Thus, your task #1 should be to validate a startup idea before doing a full-scale launch.
 After all, if you are a risk-averse person who won’t go rogue when a brilliant concept crosses the mind, you may ask yourself at some point: “Will it work for me?”

 Well, dreading at the prospect of failure is OK.
-What is not OK is to let your fears stop you.
-But now when new tools evolving dynamically, it is possible to test your idea without putting all your finances at risk.
+What is not OK is to let your fears stop you… Especially when you can now test your idea without putting all your finances at risk.
 So read on to find how to validate a business idea with $200 in the pocket.

 - 1 1.
 Create a website and run ads ($146)